AnshKetchum/profile-anything/README.md

 with C++, and work is being done to add Python bindings in order for it to become accessible via pip.

 ## Features
+- Support for Docker builds and reproducible testing in isolated environments
 - Obtain *hardware-level* metrics like the L1 Cache Miss Rate, Instructions, Cycles, CPU usage, and many more.

+## Installation
+You can use the `Makefile` provided for a 2-3 command installation.
+Steps are the following:
+1.

 ## Quickstart
 Copy over the `PerfEvent.hpp` headers from the `include` directory.
 The `src/HyperProfiler.cpp/h` files contain a simple API that can be used to interact with Perf in your C++ (and eventually Python) code.